10/31/2024

 Chris Colloy

-And good question, we did gain a lot of new customers, the entire industry did during the pandemic.
-It's incumbent upon us to turn those first time buyers into lifelong customers and we've been trying to do that, particularly with some of our exciting offerings in things like the Mark IV pistols, the 10.2s and things like to target some of the niches like you mentioned, our female customers or frankly, some of our older customers who may not have the hand strength they once did, products like the security 380, which has done extremely well, much easier to manipulate slide and easier to control and fairly comfortable to shoot 380 ACP caliber.
-We're gonna continue to go after those new customers, those niche customers and try to grow that again with our new products and some of our product variations.
-We've been very successful this year with, particularly the Mark IV and 10.2s using the 22 long rifle caliber.
-There are a lot of fun at the range and a great way to hang on to those new customers that may have been a one-time purchaser they thought when they bought a gun for home or personal protection during the pandemic.
-But if we can get a Mark IV pistol or 10.22 rifle into their hands, they're gonna become a lifelong customer and a lifelong participant in the shooting sports.
+Thanks.
+Good question.
+We did gain a lot of new customers.
+The entire industry did during the pandemic.
+It's incumbent upon us to turn those first-time buyers into lifelong customers.
+We've been trying to do that, particularly with some of our exciting offerings in things like the Mark IV pistols, the 1022s, And things like to target some of the niches, like you mentioned, uh, our female customers, or frankly, some of our, uh, older customers who may not have the hand strength they once did, uh, products like the security three 80, which has done extremely well, have a much, much easier to manipulate slide and easier to control in the, uh, you know, fairly comfortable to shoot a three 80 ACP caliber.
+Uh, we're going to continue to go after those, those new customers, those niche customers, and try to grow that again. with our new products and some of our product variations.
+We've been very successful this year with, like I said, particularly the Mark IV and 10-22s using the .22 long rifle caliber.
+They're a lot of fun at the range and a great way to hang on to those new customers that may have been a one-time purchaser, they thought, when they bought a gun for home or personal protection during the pandemic.
+But if we can get a Mark IV pistol or a 10-22 rifle into their hands, they're going to become a lifelong customer and a lifelong participant in the shooting sports.

 speaker

-Great, thanks very much for the insights.
-Thanks, Rahul.
+Great.
+Thanks very much for the insight.
+Thanks, Ramo.

 speaker